A complete guide to budgeting for backpacking Australia

 - Dinner $8 (average between eating in and eating out)

 - $20 flexibility for either a few drinks at a bar or an ice-cream, bottle of pop, smoothies and a meal out

 You’ve most likely heard the name before and if you haven’t, my friend Sammy has set up an unrivalled travel agency based in Byron Bay that goes by the name of Ratpack Travel.
 After working in the industry for 5 years, he saw the pros and the cons and each one motivated him to bring you a better, more transparent and all around incredibly valued service.

-Whether you are just starting to think of ideas for your trip or whether you know what you want to see and you simply want to book with the best price possible – I highly recommend popping Sam an email on email@example.com.
+Whether you are just starting to think of ideas for your trip or whether you know what you want to see and you simply want to book with the best price possible – I highly recommend popping Sam a WhatsApp by clicking here.
 At the very least, you can get yourself some advice from someone who has already travelled and experienced probably everything you’re dreaming of, first hand.